aramarkservicesinc/markoapis/docs/swagger_update_workflow.md

           description: This HTTP Header variable will verify permissions.
       ```

-   1. Use `$refs` for adding parameters to a path.
+   1. Use `$refs` for adding parameters to a path and put params in `components`.
 Even if the spec only has one path, all params should be in the `components` section and referred to via `$refs`.

 	1. *Add* `parameters:` section to spec before the `/paths` section.